 Instructions that explain the registrar's processes for registering, managing, transferring, renewing, and restoring domain name registrations, including through any proxy or privacy services made available by the registrar.

 Providing accurate information for publication in directories such as WHOIS, and promptly update the data to reflect any changes.

 WHOIS in Domain Name Management and Dispute Resolution Procedures

 WHOIS is referenced to conduct specific functions related to the operation of domain names.
 For example, WHOIS is used to support the transfer or deletion of a domain name, or to facilitate trademark related administrative dispute resolution proceedings such as the Uniform Dispute Resolution Policy (UDRP) and the Uniform Rapid Suspension System (URS).

-Under the ICANN Policy on Transfers Between Registrars, the authority to transfer a domain name is restricted to the administrative contact and the registered name holder in the WHOIS record.
+Under the ICANN Policy on transfers between registrars, the authority to transfer a domain name is restricted to the administrative contact and the domain name registrant in the WHOIS record.
 The gaining registrar must obtain a valid Form of Authorization (FOA) from either of these contacts.

 If the transfer between registrars is contentious, the Registrar Transfer Dispute Policy allows a registry to examine the WHOIS evidence to determine if the transfer was properly authorized.

-Sometimes registrations are deleted – such as in the case of false contact data or a non-response to registrar inquiries.
-Under the Expired Domain Name Recovery Policy, the Registrant at Expiration in the WHOIS record is offered a Redemption Grace Period of 30 days to request the restoration of a domain name.
+Sometimes domain name registrations are deleted – such as in the case of false contact data or non-response to a registrar's inquiries.
+Under the Expired Domain Name Recovery Policy, the domain name registrant at expiration in the WHOIS record is offered a Redemption Grace Period of 30 days to request the restoration of a domain name.
 During this time, the registered domain name is disabled and cannot be transferred.

 Under the Restored Names Accuracy Policy, following the restoration of the domain name, the domain name registration must be placed on hold until updated and accurate WHOIS information is provided.